 The trunk-based development workflow is one of the most popular development frameworks among developer teams.

 A developer can directly push changes to the main branch, but if a coding activity requires more extensive time — perhaps a few days — they can check out a branch from main, move the changes into it, then merge it back in when development is complete.

 Fellow developers must then perform a code review based on company guidelines before merging the checked-out branch with the main branch.
 The crucial thing about checked-out branches is that they are short-lived, spanning two to three days at most.

 In a trunk-based workflow, the main branch should always be production-ready.
 Faulty code can break the entire build and result in a complicated development history.
 That means that teams should thoroughly test each code change before pushing them to the main branch.
 Short development cycles and automated testing enable teams to identify defects and recover from failed builds quickly, reducing the risk.

 Using the trunk-based workflow requires that there are experienced developers on the team.
 Junior or inexperienced members need enough of an understanding of the workflow before they can contribute to the project.

 What is feature-based development?

 A feature-based development workflow — or a GitFlow — is a classic approach to software engineering.
-Developing individual features is the main focus of the feature-based workflow.
-One of its primary differences from a trunk-based workflow is that it never pushes code changes to the main branch.

 Before developing a feature, the developer checks out a “feature” branch and makes all the code changes there.
 The developer creates a merge request with the main branch when the development on the feature is complete.
 Depending upon company policy, there might be a code review before merging the feature branch into the main branch.
 Most importantly, developers never push code changes directly to the main branch in the feature-based workflow.